 Healthwatch carry out independent research and evaluations on different aspects of health and social care that are driven by feedback that we receive from the public.
-Healthwatch relies upon the voice of the public to provide us with vital information on your experience of health and social care services and your suggestions as to how they can be improved and how best practice can be shared.
+We rely upon the voice of the public, your voice, to provide us with vital information on your experience of health and social care services and your suggestions as to how they can be improved and how best practice can be shared.

 Everything we do is guided by what people tell us about their experiences of health and social care.

 If you have an experience you’d like to share you can leave story on our feedback centre or give us a call on 0300 777 6543

 This project is looking at access to NHS dental services.

 We regularly heard from people about their experiences of accessing NHS dental treatment.
 During the past 6 months we’ve noted a large increase in enquiries from people trying to access NHS dental services, with more than 1 in 4 calls being about dentistry.
 We have heard lots from people about how their dental care has been affected by the COVID pandemic.